alanconway/envoy-amqp/README.md

 ### Headers and Application-Properties

 HTTP headers correspond to AMQP application-properties with string values, AMQP application-properties with non-string values are ignored.

-HTTP header names are case-insensitive, AMQP application-property keys taken from HTTP headers are always lower-case.
+HTTP header names are *case-insensitive*, AMQP application-property keys are not.

+To ensure consistent mapping, header names in AMQP property keys are *always lower-case*.
+HTTP headers are normalized to lower-case on conversion to AMQP, and AMQP property-keys containing capitals are ignored when converting to HTTP.

 ### AMQP Request to HTTP